HACManchester/membership-system/docs/testing.md

 `x_test_` stubs and the no-op Jest CI step removed) all landed.
 The money path and the authorization middleware now have protective coverage ahead of the planned refactors.

-### Phase 2 — retire the legacy band
+### Phase 2 — retire the legacy band ✅ done (June 2026)

-1. Port the unique coverage from the 7 root BrowserKit tests into `tests/Feature/` (login, signup, keyfob authorization, finance-page access control), then delete them, `BrowserKitTestCase.php`, and the `laravel/browser-kit-testing` + `symfony/dom-crawler` dev dependencies.
-This also unblocks the framework upgrade.
+The 7 root BrowserKit tests were ported to `tests/Feature/` (`KeyFobTest`, `AccountAccessTest`, `FinanceAccessTest`, `LoginTest`, `SignupTest`, `HomepageTest` — the induction one was already covered by `Feature/InductionTest`), and `BrowserKitTestCase.php` plus the `laravel/browser-kit-testing`, `symfony/dom-crawler`, and `symfony/css-selector` dev dependencies were removed.
+This clears a Laravel-8-upgrade blocker.

-2. Add feature tests for the untested member-facing flows: signup → confirm email → general induction → fob registration (one end-to-end test buys a lot here), storage box claim/release, profile update (asserting `MemberDiscourseParamsChanged` fires).
+Still open — feature tests for the untested member-facing flows: signup → confirm email → general induction → fob registration end-to-end (`SignupTest` covers the registration POST but not email confirmation), storage box claim/release, and a profile update asserting `MemberDiscourseParamsChanged` fires.

 ### Phase 3 — raise the bar (ongoing)